AlexCharlton/Hyperscene/README.md

 Update all the active cameras.

-     void hpsResizeCameras();
+     void hpsResizeCameras(float width, float height);

-Modify the projection matrix of all cameras, based on the viewport dimensions supplied by the `windowSizeFun` that was passed to `init`.
+Modify the projection matrix of all cameras, based on the viewport dimensions `width` and `hight`.
 Should be called whenever the window is resized.
 The viewport dimensions of a camera are scaled by any values passed to `hpsSetCameraViewportRatio`.
 If `hpsSetCameraViewportDimensions` has been called on a camera, this function has no effect on it.

      void hpsSetCameraClipPlanes(HPScamera *camera, float near, float far);